-Your medical history and other medications you're taking may limit your laxative options.
-Laxatives can interact with blood thinners such as warfarin (Coumadin), antibiotics such as tetracycline, and certain heart and bone medications.
-Before using any laxative, read the label carefully.
-If you're not sure whether a particular laxative is right for you, ask your pharmacist or doctor.
+Your medical history and medications you're taking may limit your laxative options.
+Laxatives can interact with blood thinners such as warfarin (Coumadin), some antibiotics, and certain heart and bone medications.
+Read labels carefully.
+If you're not sure whether to try a particular laxative, ask your pharmacist or doctor.
 Don't exceed recommended dosages unless your doctor tells you otherwise.

-Just because laxatives are available without a prescription doesn't mean that they're without risk.
 Laxative use can be dangerous if constipation is caused by a serious condition, such as appendicitis or a bowel obstruction.
-If you frequently use certain laxatives over a period of weeks or months, they can decrease your colon's natural ability to contract and actually worsen constipation.
+If you frequently use laxatives for weeks or months, they can decrease your colon's ability to contract and actually worsen constipation.

 Precautions for pregnant women and children

 Don't give children under age 6 laxatives without a doctor's recommendation.
 If you're pregnant, ask your doctor before using laxatives.
 Bulk-forming laxatives and stool softeners are generally safe to use during pregnancy, but stimulant laxatives may be harmful.

 If you've recently given birth, consult your doctor before using laxatives.
 Although they're usually safe to use during breast-feeding, some ingredients may pass into breast milk and cause diarrhea in nursing infants.